stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Thanks

-I would like to thank [Kasia Kulma](https://kkulma.github.io/), [Martina Pugliese](https://martinapugliese.github.io/), Paweł Subko and [Monika Pawłowska](http://greenelephant.pl/shiny/rowery/) for helpful feedback on the content and to [Sarah Martin](http://goodsexlifestyle.com/) for polishing my English.
+I would like to thank [Kasia Kulma](https://kkulma.github.io/), [Martina Pugliese](https://martinapugliese.github.io/), Paweł Subko, [Monika Pawłowska](http://greenelephant.pl/shiny/rowery/) and [Łukasz Kidziński](http://kidzinski.com/) for helpful feedback on the content and to [Sarah Martin](http://goodsexlifestyle.com/) for polishing my English.

-If you recommend a source that helped you with your adventure with deep learning - feel invited to contact me!
+If you recommend a source that helped you with your adventure with deep learning - feel invited to contact me! ([@pmigdal](https://twitter.com/pmigdal) for short links, an email for longer remarks.)

 The [deep learning meme](http://knowyourmeme.com/memes/what-people-think-i-do-what-i-really-do) is not mine - I've just I rewrote from Theano to Keras (with TensorFlow backend).